amartinezfayo/spiffe-example/dupin/README.md

-# spiffe-nginx Demo
+# nginx with SPIFFE support

-This demo shows nginx working with the SPIFFE Workload API to get SVIDs in order to perform mTLS between two nginx servers.
+This example shows nginx working with the SPIFFE Workload API to get SVIDs in order to perform mTLS between two nginx servers.

 The scenario simulates the presence of a front-end server proxying the connections to a blog service.